schrer/inject/README.md

 - Constructor injection of other Components
 - No field injection
 - Failing early when context is inconsistent or contains cyclic dependencies
+- Reuse of ContextBuilders with same package name coverage
 - Singleton scope for all components
 - Interfaces and abstract classes supported for requesting instances